Joey Logano: Other media appearances

-In 2009, Logano co-hosted an episode of WWE Raw with Kyle Busch.
+In October 2009, Logano co-hosted an episode of WWE Raw with Kyle Busch.

 Logano has made cameo appearances in various TV shows.
-He appeared in Cartoon Network's Destroy Build Destroy in the episode "NASCAR Pile-Up Logano vs. Edwards".
-Where he would beat Carl Edwards.
+He appeared in Cartoon Network's Destroy Build Destroy in the episode "NASCAR Pile-Up Logano vs. Edwards", where he would beat Carl Edwards.
 The episode aired on October 20, 2010.
 In 2011, along with Carl Edwards and other NASCAR drivers, he was in the A&E series The Glades.
 During the year, he also participated in Man v.
 Food Nation, taking on the Atomic Bomb Challenge at Sticky Lips BBQ in Rochester, New York.
 He lost the challenge.

 During its 2011 season, Logano and Trevor Bayne were on a live portion of American Idol.
 In 2013, Logano guest-starred on a season two episode of Disney XD's Lab Rats.

 Logano appeared on an episode of the American reality television series Pawn Stars where he inspected a Mustang GT alongside Rick Harrison.

 Logano, along with Penske teammate Brad Keselowski, appeared in the movie Sharknado 3: Oh Hell No!.
 He also had a cameo appearance as a security guard in the 2017 film Logan Lucky.

-In October 2015, he appeared on 60 Minutes alongside a Make A Wish Child who wanted to meet him, Gavin Grubbs.
+In October 2015, he appeared on 60 Minutes alongside a Make-A-Wish Child who wanted to meet him, Gavin Grubbs.
 The two speak about the Make-A-Wish Foundation's granting of Gavin's wish.

 In 2016, Logano was a Fox NASCAR guest analyst for the Xfinity Series races at Phoenix and Richmond.
 A year later, Logano was a color commentator for the Fox broadcast of the Xfinity race at Pocono.
 Part of a Cup drivers-only coverage, he worked alongside Kevin Harvick and Clint Bowyer in the broadcast booth.

+In 2024, Logano commentated alongside fellow Cup Series driver Daniel Suárez at the Xfinity Series race at Phoenix on the FOX broadcast.